unicef/magasin/examples/un-currency-exchange/README.md

 This will open a new tab in your browser.
 Go to the **storage** tab and click on the **Create** button to add a new storage plugin.

-Set the name as un-exchange-rates, and the configuration with the following information
+Set the name as `unexchangerates` (avoid symbols in the name), and the configuration with the following information

 ```json